Christians Against Poverty:

 What is CAP?

-Christians Against Poverty is a national debt counseling charity with a network of 150 centres based in local churches.
-CAP offers hope and a solution to anyone in debt through its unique, in-depth debt counseling service.
+Christians Against Poverty is a national debt counseling charity with a network of nearly 600 centres based in local churches.
+CAP offers hope and a solution to anyone through its unique, face to face in-depth debt counseling service.

 CAP aims to show God’s love in action by providing sustainable poverty relief through debt counseling, advice and practical help.
 CAP’s unique ‘hands on’ approach empowers people to help themselves out of poverty and be released from the fear, oppression and worry generated by overwhelming debts.

 CAP is an award-winning charity and is recognised within the finance industry.
 This means that councils, utilities and mortgage companies work with CAP because they have seen the results of their involvement.
 They know CAP offers fair repayments based on what you can afford.